Howell varsity football seniors say goodbye

 Depending on the game’s result, eight out of nine times an empty football field can only ever symbolize the overall joy or sadness that has been left out there by the fans and the players.
 However, following Oct.
 23 game against Novi the empty field symbolized the last time the seniors would play a regular season game.
 It was the last time they would play on the field that had been theirs since they started playing high school football as Senior Night was celebrated.

 Senior night is the night to honor a player’s high school career.
-It is one night where all is left on thersz_img_3558 field in one last performance and in one last opportunity to represent their school in front of their family and fans.
+It is one night where all is left on the field in one last performance and in one last opportunity to represent their school in front of their family and fans.
 Playing in front of family is very important to some athletes because for many family is the reason that they play, especially with senior captains Thomas Lassitter and Joe Senecal.

 “I started playing football when I was really young, it was something that my brother, my dad, and I really liked to do, and he started playing that year and I just joined him,” Lassitter says.